Semantic Data Representation for Explainable Windows Malware Detection Models: Case Study

 \section{Case Study}

 We will now present a preliminary case study with the aim to underpin the approach and demonstrate its general viability.
-The published datasets could potentially be exploited by diverse SML methods.
-For our case study, we chose concept learning \cite{DL-Learner}.
+We first show baseline results obtained using LIME and SHAP.
+Then to demonstrate the potential of SML methods, we apply concept learning \cite{DL-Learner}.
+The published datasets could potentially be exploited by diverse SML methods \cite{westphal2019sml}.